Island Living is Recession Proof

 Source for US GDP Data: The World Bank.

 Measuring this growth over the entire 11-year period to compare effective annual growth, Hawaii averaged a total of 4.96% per year effective growth compared to the United States' effective growth rate of just 1.86% per year.
-This metric averages the growth of each entity over the observed time period to show the annual growth rate if it were to remain constant.
+This metric averages the growth of each entity over the observed time period to show the annual growth rate if it remained constant.
 Effective growth (or interest) rate is often used to judge investments with a compounding interest rate, however it can be adopted to these purposes to accurately provide average performance benchmarks for Hawaii and the United States.